stoeps13/connections-doc/source/admin/admin/t_admin_news_enable_third-party_apps.md

 You can extend the scope of the Home page activity stream to include updates from third-party applications using the JSON APIs provided with HCL Connections.
 If you want third-party applications to display in the filter list in the product user interface, you must register the applications.

+!!! note
-**Note:** You can still post third-party events to the activity stream if the corresponding application is not registered, but you must register the application if you want it to be available from the filter list.
+    You can still post third-party events to the activity stream if the corresponding application is not registered, but you must register the application if you want it to be available from the filter list.

 You can also update applications that have already been registered to enable them for email digest functionality.
 Enabled applications are included on the Email Preferences page, and email notifications are sent to the intended recipients of activities.
 Users can select the frequency with which they want to be notified about updates, as with the standard HCL Connections applications.
 Depending on the user's choice, an email notification is sent either immediately or grouped in a daily or weekly newsletter.